Media & Impact

 Leveraging Metrc Data for Cannabis Cultivation Optimization

-Summary: Max Jackson reveals how to transform mandatory Metrc data into a powerful tool for cultivation optimization.
-He explains how to create "heatmaps" to visualize plant performance, identify microclimate issues, and make informed decisions on irrigation and canopy management.
-The discussion also critically examines the cost and efficacy of Metrc and the industry's shift towards data-driven, quality-focused cultivation.
+Max Jackson reveals how to transform mandatory Metrc data into a powerful tool for cultivation optimization—creating “heatmaps” to visualize plant performance, identify microclimate issues, and make informed decisions on irrigation and canopy management.
+The discussion also critically examines the cost and efficacy of Metrc and the industry’s shift toward data-driven, quality-focused cultivation.